FelixGruen/tensorflow-u-net/docker/readme.md

 Download the saved model files from [OneDrive](https://1drv.ms/f/s!AgZ-sMRclB9bokSYBQFdDkAethTw) and place the folder "models" containing the saved models inside the folder "build_files".

-Then simply run
+Then switch to the "docker" directory, where the Dockerfile is placed, and run

     docker build -t username/imagename .

-in this directory where the Dockerfile is placed.
 Use the -t flag to give your newly created Docker image a name.

 ## Use the Docker Image